dvicory/TvT/README.md

 This will compile TvT's CoffeeScript into JavaScript and get the modules ready for the browser.
 It is installed locally and not into any system directories.

 ## Running
-execute script
+To run the TvT server, execute the following script:

     bin/server.js 8080

-This would run the TvT server on [localhost 8080](http://localhost:8080)
+This would run the TvT server on [localhost 8080](http://localhost:8080) and use Chrome to play TvT